 Specifies a comma-separated, ordered list of nodes that can master this resource group.
 This list is optional.
-If you omit this list, the global zone of each cluster node can master the resource group.
+If you omit this list, the global zone of each cluster node can master

 4. Verify that all of the network addresses that you use have been added to your name service database.